bnsmb/Virtual-Disks-with-a-clang-toolchain/README.md

 To build your own virtual disk image, create a fork of this repository in GitHub and modify or add the files in that repository.
 When done, create a virtual disk image with the files in your repository using the Action "**Create Virtual Image with Ext4 Filesystem**" in the GitHub WebGUI.
 This action creates a new release with a virtual disk image with the current contents of the GitHub repository.

-Or, if you you want to create the virtual disk local on your PC running Linux, execute these steps:
+Or, if you want to create the virtual disk local on your PC running Linux, execute these steps:

 Clone the repository
 ```